Tararua Range: History

 The rugged terrain and frequently harsh weather of the Tararua Range served to discourage any substantial attempt at penetration by early Māori.
 Although there is archaeological evidence of exploration by moa hunters as early as the twelfth century, the mountains remained a massive physical divide between the tribal settlements located along rivers, lakes and coastlines to the east and west.
-Some of the Ngati Mamoe (early Maori settlers on the neighboring Kapiti Coast) are reputed to have taken refuge in the Tararua mountains after they were displaced by the Rangitane and Muaupoko iwi (tribal groups).
-The Ngati Mamoe survivors attained a mythical status as the patupaiarehe (fairy folk) of the Tarurua Range.
-In the 1820s the Muaupoko in turn were forced to flee to the ranges when under attack by the Ngāti Toa led by Te Rauparaha.
+Some of the Kāti Māmoe (early Māori settlers on the neighbouring Kāpiti Coast) are reputed to have taken refuge in the Tararua mountains after they were displaced by the Rangitāne and Muaūpoko iwi (tribal groups).
+The Kāti Māmoe survivors attained a mythical status as the patupaiarehe (fairy folk) of the Tarurua Range.
+In the 1820s the Muaūpoko in turn were forced to flee to the ranges when under attack by the Ngāti Toa led by Te Rauparaha.
 In spite of such intrusions, the mountain range remained the home of distant gods or hostile wild men (maero).
 As such, it was a special place to be respected but avoided.

 In the 1870s a large portion of the ranges was sold to the New Zealand Government by a coalition of the Iwi in possession of the surrounding region.
 Specifically excluded from this "Tararua Block" purchase was an area of 1,000 acres reserved to protect the sacred lake Hapuakorari, the exact location of which remained uncertain.
 European settlers, like their Māori counterparts, found the steep ridges and deep valleys of the Tararua Range difficult of access and intimidating in scale.
 The range accordingly escaped the development of the fertile plains that bordered on it.
 In 1881 36,000 acres of the Tararua Block, including key catchment areas for four rivers, was classified as State Forest, subject to protection.
 Additional watersheds were added over the following decades, to create a Crown conservation reserve in excess of 250,000 acres.
 The scenic beauty of the Tararua Range made the mountains a popular subject for paintings during the Victorian period – though largely romanticized and usually undertaken from a distance.
-By the 1920s, with the neighboring countryside largely settled, the potential of the range as an area for outdoor recreation rather than for exploitation began to be recognized.
+By the 1920s, with the neighbouring countryside largely settled, the potential of the range as an area for outdoor recreation rather than for exploitation began to be recognised.

 Tararua Forest Park

 The 116,535 hectare Tararua Forest Park covers more than three-quarters of the Tararua Range.
-It is administered by the New Zealand Department of Conservation and extends from the Pahiatua Track in the north, to the Rimutaka Saddle in the south.
-The main entrance on the eastern side of the ranges is at Holdsworth, and on the west side from Ōtaki Forks.
+It is administered by the New Zealand Department of Conservation and extends from the Pahiatua Track in the north, to the Remutaka Saddle in the south.
+The main entrances on the eastern side of the ranges are at Holdsworth and Waiohine, and on the western side from Ōtaki Forks.

 Roads

 The only all-weather road right across the range is the Pahiatua Track, which joins Palmerston North and Pahiatua.
-It is now used more heavily since the Manawatu Gorge road was permanently closed in 2017 due to recurring large landslides.
+It is now used more heavily since the Manawatū Gorge road was permanently closed in 2017 due to recurring large landslides.